Challenging Social Media Threats using Collective Well-being Aware Recommendation Algorithms and an Educational Virtual

 \subsection{Threat Detectors and Content Analyzers}

-Social media threats detectors and Content Analyzers have multiple roles in the platform already described in Section \ref{sec:cwb-rs-intro}.
+Social media threat detectors and Content Analyzers have multiple roles in the platform already described in Section \ref{sec:cwb-rs}.
 Given the importance of social media threats, as described in Section \ref{sec:sm_threads}, researchers have been studying how to automatically identify them (some examples can be seen in Table \ref{tab:detectors}).
-However, despite the success achieved by these efforts, the robustness of these systems is still limited.
-For instance, they cannot generalize to new datasets, and resist against attacks (for example, word injection) \citep{grondahl2018all,hosseini2017deceiving}.
-An example of that is the case that occurred in the OffensEval shared task \citep{zampieri2019semeval}, where different hate speech classification models were compared in different subtasks.
-In that, the best system in Subtask B (i.e. \cite{han2019jhan014}) ranked the 76th position in Subtask A that is a general and simple case of Subtask B.\footnote{We highlight that, despite this extreme case, systems tended to maintain a similar performance across the different subtasks.} This example stresses how small changes in these tasks may drastically impact system performance informing on the challenge of applying these approaches in the dynamic contexts of social media.
-Although identifying threats in social networks is a new field and much work has to be done, it has been receiving much attention.
-Several shared tasks have been proposed, and each year they become more challenging.
+Several shared tasks have been proposed and each year they become more challenging.
 Moreover, new evaluation criteria, such as multilingual detection at Task 5 in Semeval 2019 \citep{basile2019semeval}, different domains at HaSpeeDe in Evalita 2020 \citep{sanguinetti2020haspeede,hoffmann2020ur}, detections at the spam level at Task 5 in Semeval-2021 \citep{pavlopoulos2021semeval}, and generalisation to social media platforms other than those used in training at EXIST in IberLEF 2021\citep{exist2021}, have been included in the datasets.
-For example, recent models can generalise the task while maintaining similar results in different platforms and languages under certain conditions \citep{wilkens2021mb}.